parmarjigar/spam-detection/README.md

  * pandas

  # Dataset
  Dataset used is the SMS-Spam dataset from UCI Machine Learning repository.
 This dataset contains 5574 sms, with label of ham/spam as prefix for each message.
-100% of this data is present in dataset/training-data-full.

  *  to download data set click [here](https://archive.ics.uci.edu/ml/datasets/sms+spam+collection)